kbillis/kbillis.github.io/_pages/Project_links.md

 title: "Links to Delivered Projects that I contributed"
 ---

-# 🌍 My Professional Open-Source Journey & Publicly available Projects
+# 🌍 My contributions to Open-Source Projects

-This page summarizes my contributions to open source **bioinformatics, genomics, and translational data science** projects, across academia, biotech, and clinical research.
+Links to open source **bioinformatics, genomics, and translational data science** projects, across academia, biotech, and clinical research.

 ---